Daouda Beleme

-Pingdwendé Daouda Beleme (born 5 January 2001) is a footballer who plays as a striker for Hamburger SV II.
+Pingdwendé Daouda Beleme (born 5 January 2001) is a footballer who plays as a striker for VfB Lübeck.
 Born in Germany, he is a Burkina Faso youth international.

 Early life

 Beleme studied to become a physiotherapist.
 He also worked at a retirement home.

 Club career

 Beleme started his career with German side FC St. Pauli II.
 In 2021, he signed for German side Hamburger SV II.
 He helped the club achieve second place in the 2022–23 Regionalliga.
 In 2023, he was sent on loan to German side FC Ingolstadt 04.
 He was regarded to have performed poorly while playing for the club.
 In 2024, he was sent on loan to German side VfB Lübeck.

-On 14 January 2025, Beleme was loaned by Alemannia Aachen.
+On 11 August 2025, Beleme was loaned by Al Jazirah Al-Hamra.

 International career

 Beleme has represented Burkina Faso internationally at youth level.
 He played for the Burkina Faso national under-20 football team at the 2021 U-20 Africa Cup of Nations.